Dynamical Decoupling in Optical Fibers: Preserving Polarization Qubits from Birefringent Dephasing: Suppressing Birefringent Dephasing with CPMG sequence

 where the filter function $F(kL)$ is given by $F(kL)=\frac{1}{2}\left|\sum_{m=0}^{n}\left(-1\right)^{m}\left(e{}^{ikx_{m+1}}-e^{ikx_{m}}\right)\right|^{2}$, corresponding to a pulse sequence having specific set of $x_{m}$ with $x_{0}$=0 and $x_{n+1}=L$.

-Eq.~\eqref{eq3}, upon comparison to Eq.~\eqref{eq2}, shows that by choosing suitable $F(kL)$ and hence DD pulse-sequence, one can expect to reduce decoherence effects introduced by the preceding free propagation of the qubit.
-This has also been shown analytically for a general two-state quantum system in Ref.~\cite{ViolaLloyd}.
+Eq.~\eqref{eq3} indicates that the decay rate of the quantum state is determined by the overlap between the spectral density and the filter function $F(kL)$.
+Moreover, this equation, upon comparison to Eq.~\eqref{eq2}, shows that by choosing suitable $F(kL)$ (and hence DD pulse-sequence), one can expect to reduce decoherence effects introduced during the free propagation of the qubit.
+We assume that the waveplates are very thin (width of the waveplate $\delta<<L_{\tau}$) such that the phase difference during the propagation of the photons through the waveplates is negligible.